zhangium/Cubed/README.md

-# Simple-Game
+# Cubed

-Grade 12 CS project
+Simple arcade-style game written in Java.

-This game was based off a game I found on coolmath-games.com, called B-Cubed.
+This was based off a game I found on coolmath-games.com, called B-Cubed.